 The Weakening Pound

-The weakening pound is starting to have the knock-on effect globally, and many Chinese firms will see an impact upon their finances.
+The weakening pound is starting to have the knock-on effect globally, and many Chinese firms such as manufacturing companies will see an impact upon their finances.
 While the majority will have well-diversified portfolios and very few will see critical consequences, a large amount will still see the damage come the end of their accounting years.

 Many leaders and economists have urged the United Kingdom to invoke article 50 and proceed with their exit as soon as possible.
 However, it appears the countries new leader is going to wait and let the process drag out longer than needed.
 Chinese firms and many countries currently within the European Union are currently suffering from the side effects of the uncertainty priced into the financial markets.
 As soon as the picture is clear, it will be much easier for everyone to move forward.
 Even if after the eventual exit from the European Union happens and the pound continues to weaken, the recovery will be much closer than dragging the situation out.